yang123vc/qf/README.md

 - Go to `/view-document-structure/{document-structure}/` where document-structure is changed to the name of a document structure that you created.

-- You would see some instructions on the name of the command to create.
+- You would see some instructions on the name of the command to create. e.g. qfec3.

-- The command is expected going to receive some arguments.
+- The command is expected to receive arguments in the following format. .

   - For validation `qfec3 v {jsonstring}` where jsonString is a json representation of the input.
     If you print from this command, it would be returned as an error to the page.